orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/improc.rst

 segment in pixels, and the mean and variance of each band over the segment.
-The projection of the output GIS vector file will be the same as the projection from the input image (if the input image does not have a projection, than the output GIS files won't either).
+The projection of the output GIS vector file will be the same as the projection from the input image (if the input image does not have a projection, then the output GIS files won't either).

 ::